 These issues should be pretty easy to spot, and you will be told as much in your lectures.

 Plagiarism should not be taken lightly in law school – while you are able to bring anything you like into an open book exam, I would suggest that you don’t simply print out someone else’s notes and bring them in to use.
 I personally don’t know whether this would breach plagiarism rules at any one university, but I wouldn’t risk it (remember, you will probably be required to disclose even allegations of plagiarism when you apply to be admitted as a lawyer).

 What you should do is use other sources of information such as other students’ notes (and your lecture notes, and textbooks and cases) while you prepare your exam script.

 I found the best way to do this is to prepare an outline and rough first draft of your script using your own notes and lecture notes.
-Cleaning up your script and filling in the missing pieces by reading the textbook and cases will take some time (and is necessary to help you learn).
-There is no need to perfect the script at this stage.
+Take a small amount of time to fill in any missing pieces by reading the textbook and cases.
+This will take some time (and is necessary to help you learn), but don’t go overboard – there is no need to perfect the script at this stage.

 Being able to consolidate your learning like this is a really important step in the learning process.